Welcome to CCHS Inspire, our page designed for girls just like you

 Book of the Week:

-Mrs Martin’s recommended book of the week: “Secret of the Sirens” by Julia Golding.
+Mrs Martin’s recommended book of the week: “The girl who speaks bear” by Sophie Anderson.

 FAQs – Ask a CCHS Student